vinodmd/vinodmd/README.md

 - 👋 Hi, I’m @vinodmd
-- 👀 I’m interested in hacking,webdev,appdev
+- 👀 I’m interested in dapp,blockchain devlopment solidity
-- 🌱 I’m currently learning python,testing,webdev.
+- 🌱 I’m currently learning python,solididty,nft,blockchain,
 - 💞️ I’m looking to collaborate with any one
 - 📫 How to reach me <a href="https://wa.link/6b579q">whatsapp</a>,<a href="mailto=vinomd@protonmail.com">mail</a>